Solar Hot Water System Prices and Usage

 There are three main types of solar hot water systems – flat-plate collectors, evacuated tube collectors and heat pump systems.

 • Evacuated tube collectors: These work similarly to flat-plate collector hot water systems.
 The difference is that this model collects sunlight using a series of glass tubes that have a vacuum seal.
-This allows for the efficient transferral of solar energy.
+This allows for the efficient transferal of solar energy.
 As such, evacuated tube collector hot water systems are widely considered to be the most effective, however they are also the most expensive.

-• Heat Pump systems: Unlike the other solar hot water systems which collect sunlight, heat pump solar systems draw solar heat from the air and use this to heat water.
+• Heat pump systems: Unlike the other solar hot water systems which collect sunlight, heat pump solar systems draw solar heat from the air and use this to heat water.
 Heat pump solar systems do use some electricity to pump in hot air, but this is a fairly negligible amount.

-Solar hot water system price Australia
+Solar hot water system prices in Australia

 • Flat plate collectors: Prices typically sit between $3,000 and $4,000.